ugochukwu99/ugochukwu99-Excel_Projects_For_Data_Analytics/README.md

 _This project uses data I obtained through the YouTube channel DataWithDecision365 to carry out a detailed business analysis for B&J Biscuit._

-## Problem Statement
-This project was designed to answer the following strategic questions and provide actionable business insights:

-- **Revenue Distribution:**
-  - How is revenue distributed across high-priced and low-priced products?
-  - What revenue trends exist across age groups and gender?
-  - Which payment methods generate the most revenue?

-- **Profitability:**
-  - Which brand, location, customer, and salesperson generate the most profit?
-  - What is the overall profit margin of the business?

-- **Customer Insights:**
-  - Who are the top 5 customers by revenue contribution?
-  - What is the total number of customers acquired?

-- **Geographic Revenue Distribution:**
-  - What is the revenue share across key geographic locations?

-- **Sales Performance:**
-  - Show the key metrics such as quantity sold, total revenue, total cost of goods sold (COGS), and total profit.

 ## Tools & Features Used